chrisoc19/workout/README.md

 2. Users who are looking for inspiration from others on what exercises they should do.
 3. Users looking to add, change and update the exercises.

+- As a user, I want to be able to Log in and out.
 - As a user, I want to be able to browse workout exercises.
 - As a user, I want to be able to add and edit workouts.
 - As a user, I want to be able to delete workout exercises.